hisxo/gitGraber/README.md

 python3 gitGraber.py -k keywordsfile.txt -q \"yahoo.com\" -s -w mysuperwordlist.txt
 ``````````

+There is also an option of running this in Docker if you want to.
+Just build the Docker image and execute it.

 ## Dependencies

 gitGraber needs some dependencies, to install them on your environment: